 My Mini Charm, 12m2 Classic Room, with fluffy queen-size bed and quintessential Paris view of rue Thérèse was perfection.
 I opened both windows immediately and let the sounds of the city that I love float in, and the window view was my breakfast spot the first morning I stayed.

 Among the many special things about Hotel Therese was the afternoon tea every day in the lobby.
 A variety of teas, coffee and pastries, candies and other delectable are served, with an invitation to linger in the velvety space.
 I also loved that I could borrow a scooter to take on my city adventures and I even ordered the in-room rowing machine one afternoon because I wanted to try it.
+Here are some other luxury Paris hotels we love.

 What to See in Paris in 4 Days